Post Summary: The Best Weekend Getaways From Seattle, Washington And Exactly What To Do There

 Looking to spend a maximum amount of time outside?
 You need to plan a weekend getaway from Seattle to the Columbia River Gorge!

 The easiest place to stay is in Hood River, Oregon.
 This darling town is full of delicious cafes and restaurants, perfect for fueling up for a day full of adventure.
-It is also conveniently located at the center of many popular trailheads and waterfalls!
+It is also conveniently located at the center of many popular trailheads and famous Oregon waterfalls.
+Better yet, there are so many cool things to do in Mount Hood and it’s only a short drive away.

 Nearby, there are many popular places to visit in the Columbia River Gorge.
 The most iconic are Multnomah Falls, Latourell Falls, Bridal Veil Falls, Rowena Crest, and Munra Point Hike.